sixtyforce 2.0 has been released!

 The bad: Saving games is disabled in this version because it's horribly broken.
 Compatibility for the Intel version still isn't quite on par with the PowerPC version.
 (But it's much closer now!)

 A final release of 0.8.5 isn't too far away.
 Stay tuned!

 Most of the email I get is to ask me about an Intel version of sixtyforce.

-Unfortunatey sixtyforce is literally an Intel conversion worst-case scenerio.
+Unfortunately sixtyforce is literally an Intel conversion worst-case scenario.
 Every part of the application that does any emulating was designed and written completely around the PowerPC.
 Basically the entire thing had to be rewritten.

 Rewriting takes time.